dwightjack/vue-types/docs/guide/installation.md

 ## Production build

 Vue.js does not validate components' props when used in a production build.
-If you're using a bundler such as Webpack or rollup you can shrink vue-types filesize by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
+If you're using a bundler such as Webpack or rollup you can shrink VueTypes filesize by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
 To achieve that result setup an alias to `vue-types/dist/shim.m.js` (`vue-types/dist/shim.js` if you're using CommonJS modules).

 If you're including the library via a `script` tag, use the dedicated shim build file: